Search and Browse > Advanced Search

 The Tabular Report options allow you to create detailed reports about the matched entries, entities, or assemblies.
 Using the sorting options, you can order the results by score, date of release, etc., while the download options allow users to download all or selected entries, entities, and assemblies.

-The “Alignment Reference” options are unique to the sequence search results.
+The “Alignment Reference” options are unique to the sequence similarity search results.
 These options allow you to change the interactive graphical summaries of the sequence alignment.
 Learn more about these options and the color scheme used for alignment here.

 Polymer entities that match the query and search parameters are listed on the Results page using the default “Alignment Reference” option (Figure 6).